-I am currently pursuing a Ph.
-D. in art history at Université Laval (Québec City, Canada).
-I began my art history journey by completing a Bachelor's Degree in the field (2009).
+I studied art history between 2007 and 2019.
+I began my art history journey by completing a Bachelor's Degree at Université Laval, Québec (2009).
 As part of my Masters (2011), I worked on the presence of modern French art in Canada in the early twentieth century.
-Since September 2011, I have been working on an inter-university Ph.
-D. My research focuses on Montréal exhibitions between 1860 and 1914, especially the concept of a loan exhibit.
+Between 2011 and 2019, I worked on an inter-university Ph.
+D. My research focused on Montréal exhibitions between 1860 and 1914, especially the concept of a loan exhibit.
 It was financially supported by a Joseph-Armand Bombardier CGS Doctoral Scholarship offered by the Social Sciences and Humanities Research Council of Canada (SSHRC).
 In the fall of 2012, I was responsible for the first class offered on the art market at Université Laval.

 Prior to my involvement in art history, I spent 12 years working in media and new technologies.
 I was co-creator and programmer of the Web site Recettes du Québec from 2000 until its sale in 2006.
 At that time, this recipe site was reaching 1 million monthly unique visitors in French Canada.
 On the IT side, I started my university education in 1991 with a class on Turbo Pascal.
 As part of my work, I mostly used PHP/MySQL.
 I also did one-year programs in physics (Université de Montréal, 1992), demography (Université de Montréal, 1994), and classes in computer programming.
-I am curious about the links between art history and computer science.
-Precisely, I'm analyzing the methodology I had to develop in using the database containing a couple of thousand of entries I created for my research.
+I have always been curious about the links between art history and computer science.
+I created a database of Montréal exhibitions built around 6400 artworks, 2100 artists, and 550 collectors active in 300 exhibits between 1860 and 1920.

 Between January 2011 and April 2012, I was a member of the Board for Galerie Tzara, a non-profit art gallery.
 Between 2007 and 2013, I hosted a blog on visual arts in Quebec City on which I published critical reviews of current shows.
-Finally, I created and hosted a radio program devoted to visual arts, La Démarche, on CKIA 88.3 FM between 2009 and 2010.
-I currently maintain a Twitter account.
+Finally, I created and hosted a radio program devoted to visual arts, La Démarche, on CKIA 88.3 FM between 2009 and 2010..